utdata/rwdir/docs/02-intro.md

 Let's take a closer look at this:

-- The three back tick characters ( found at the top left on your keyboard) followed by the `{r}` indicate that this is a chunk of R code.
+- The three back tick characters (the key found at the top left on your keyboard) followed by the `{r}` indicate that this is a chunk of R code.
 The last three back ticks say the code chunk is over.
 - The `{r}` bit can have some parameters added to it.
 We'll get into that later.
 - The line `plot(cars)` is R programming code.
 We'll see what those commands do in a bit.
 - The green right-arrow to the far right is a play button to run the code that is inside the chunk.
 - The green down-arrow and bar to the left of that runs all the code in the Notebook up to that point.
+That is useful as you make changes in your code and want to rerun what is above the chunk in question.

 ### Save the .Rmd file

-- Do command-s or hit the floppy disk icon to save the file.
+- Do *Cmd+S* or hit the floppy disk icon to save the file.
 - It will ask you what you want to name this file.
 Call it `01-first-file.Rmd`.

 When you do this, you may see another new file created in your Files directory.
 It's the pretty version of the notebook which we'll see in a minute.